• Skip to primary navigation

 Use a dutch oven or large pot that is oven proof.

-Saute diced onion and celery in veggie broth or olive oil, over medium heat until translucent
+Saute diced onion and celery in veggie broth or olive oil, over medium heat until translucent.

-When vegetables have begun to soften, add the spices.
+Now add dry lentils and garlic.
 Stir well, adding another tablespoon of broth or water if pan as become dry.

 Next, stir in the chopped carrots and potatoes and mix well.
 Then, use the wine (or substitute with balsamic vinegar and water) and vegan worcestershire sauce to deglaze the pan, scraping up any bits that are sticking to the bottom.
+Stir the slurry/tomato mixture into the pot.

-Stir in the slurry and then add the vegetable broth.
 Mix well.
 Then cover the pot and place in a preheated 300 degree oven for 40 minutes.

 After 40 minutes, remove from oven.
 Stir well, adding more broth if needed.
 Check veggies and lentils, putting back into oven for as much as 20 more minutes until everything is tender and stew has thickened.